Destination

 Risan is the oldest settlement in Boka Bay, dating back to the Illyrian period.
 The town is famous for its Roman mosaics, located in a small archaeological site.
 These intricate floor mosaics, depicting mythological figures and geometric designs, provide a fascinating glimpse into the ancient world.

-Did you know that the Mosaic in Risan (Hypnos – the God of Sleep), is the only one of its kind, anywhere in the world?
+Did you know the Mosaic in Risan (Hypnos, the God of Sleep) is the only one of its kind anywhere in the world?

 Prcanj, Kotor Bay